warrenshea/notes/dev.es6-foreveryone!.online-course.md

       function getPostById(id) {
         // create a new promise
         return new Promise((resolve, reject) => {
-          // using a settimeout to mimick a databse setTimeout(() => {
+          // using a setTimeout to mimick a database setTimeout(() => {
             // find the post we want
             const post = posts.find(post => post.id === id);